HarshitKaushik/java-cheat-sheet/README.md

 }
 ```
 #### Method Overloading Example 2
-Overloading can also be done from a sub class.
+Overloading can also be done from a sub-class.
 ```java
 class Bar extends Foo{
     public void doIt(float number){